Alspirid/JS-project-pacman/README.md

-# Packmanball
+# Pacman-ball

 ## Background and overview
-Pacmanball is a game based on a well known arcade video game Pacman from 1980 originally created by Namco in Japan.
-The Pacmanball represents a game board, the packman, several enemies aka "ghosts" and a ball randomly generated on the board.
+Pacman-ball is a variation of the well known video game Pacman from 1980, originally created by Namco in Japan.
+The pacman-ball represents a game board, the pacman, one enemy aka "ghost" and a powerball randomly generated on the board.
-The goal of the game is to hit the ball by controlling the Packman.
-If the packman hits the ball it would temporarily be able to hit the enemies and get an additional point.
+The goal of the game is to hit the powerball by controlling pacman.
+If the pacman hits the powerball it get a point and it would temporarily be able to hit the enemies and get an additional point.
-The enemies will work the same way as in the original packman trying to catch the packman, sometimes they have a higher speed.
+The enemy will work the same way as in the original pacman trying to catch the pacman, sometimes they have a higher speed.
 In order to make the game playable and enjoyable the board wouldn't have an internal maze or boundaries.
-So if the packman moves out of the board for example on the right side it will re-appear on the left side of the board.
-The player will get score if he/she get a ball and computer(enemies) will get a score if the packman get hit by the enemies.
-The pacmanball game is over when a player or enemies achieved a score of 11 points.
+So if the pacman moves out of the board boundaries, for example on the right side it will re-appear on the left side of the board.
+The pacman-ball game is over when a player or enemies achieved a score of 11 points.

 ![](https://github.com/Alspirid/JS-project-pacman/blob/master/images/pacman-ball-intro.gif)

 ## Features

 * User can control pacman, move it inside the game board and pause and restart the game.
-* Ghost will chase the pacman inside the board trying to hit the pacman until pacman eats the powerball.
+* Ghost will chase pacman inside the board trying to hit the pacman until pacman eats the powerball.
 * Once pacman eats the powerball it get the ability to move faster and eat the ghost.
 * Game score: for every eaten item (powerball or ghost) pacman gets a point, while ghost gets a point when it hits the pacman.
 * The game is accompanied with collision sounds from the original pacman game.